lucylgao/penguins-toy-analysis/README.md

 ### output
   - fig_01_bill_species.pdf: A plot of bill length vs bill depth with a line of best fit within each species
+  - fig_02_bill_no_species.pdf: A plot of bill length vs bill depth with a line of best fit across all species